ezclap-tv/mu-lang/tour.md

   task.join() // blocks until `task` finishes executing }

-// the `async.gather` function takes in multiple task handles, and blocks
-// until all of them have finished executing. async.gather([ spawn { /*...*/ },
-  spawn { /*...*/ }
+// the `join` function from the built-in `async` module accepts multiple task handles, and blocks until all of them have finished executing. async.join(( spawn { /*...*/ }, spawn { /*...*/ }
-])
+))
 ```